t8js/react-router/README.md

 ## Unknown routes

-The fallback parameter of the route-matching function `at(routePattern, x, y)` can be used as a way to handle unknown routes:
+The fallback parameter of the route-matching function `at(route, x, y)` can be used as a way to handle unknown routes:

 ```jsx
 import { A, useRoute } from "@t8/react-router";